-The OCUPD has statutory authority to conduct law enforcement activities on its property and in an area of concurrent jurisdiction with the Oklahoma City Police Department.
+The OCUPD has statutory authority to conduct law enforcement activities on its property and also in an area of concurrent jurisdiction with the Oklahoma City Police Department.
 The area of concurrent jurisdiction is from N.W.
 23^{rd} Street on the south to N.W.
 30^{th} Street on the north, and from Pennsylvania Avenue on the west to Douglas Avenue on the east.
-It also includes Oklahoma City University owned structures and the properties near the main campus and at the downtown Law School located at 800 N Harvey Avenue.
+It also includes Oklahoma City University owned structures and the properties owned by the University at the downtown Law School located at 800 N Harvey Avenue.